How To Update WordPress Themes

 Learn how to easily update WordPress themes inside your dashboard …

-Upgrading WordPress Themes In Your DashboardIf you are new to WordPress, make sure you read our overview of WordPress themes.
-It explains what themes are and how using a theme can save business owners time and money.
+Upgrading Themes In WordPressIf you are new to WordPress, make sure to read our overview of WordPress themes.
+We’ve written a detailed article that explains what WordPress themes are and how themes can be cost-effective and time-saving for small business website owners.

-Upgrading Themes - Best Practices
+Updating Themes - Best Practices

 1. Back Up Everything

-2. Check The Theme Update Notes
+2. Check The Changelog

-If the theme changes seem irrelevant or unimportant, you can skip the update.
+If the changes seem irrelevant or unimportant, you can skip the update.
 Otherwise, it’s best to update.

-3. Test Your Theme
+3. Test The Theme

 If you can, it’s a good idea to check the theme before installing it on your site.